adithyanandakumar/GRATIFY/README.md

 > Full Stack Website built with the MERN stack.

+Gratify
-Food Sewa is a web application serves as a multi channel platform for NGOs and volunteers to connect with one another.
+is a web application serves as a multi channel platform for NGOs and volunteers to connect with one another.
 It aims to minimize food wastage by redistributing excess food.